pixie-io/docs.px.dev/content/reference/05-plugins/01-grafana.md

 - Learn more about the PxL language [here](/reference/pxl/).
 - Learn how to write a PxL script [here](/tutorials/pxl-scripts).

-If there are syntax errors in your PxL query, Grafana will display an error message.

 <Alert variant="outlined" severity="warning">
   Note that the plugin does not support Vis Spec input.
 PxL queries must return a table using the `px.display()` call.
 </Alert>

+If there are syntax errors in your PxL query, Grafana will display an error message.

+If a query output table has a `time_` column, the plugin will automatically sort the column.

+Grafana requires wide table format to visualize data in a Graph or Time series.
+If a query output table has a column of timestamps with the heading `time_`, it will automatically convert the table to wide if necessary.

 ### Macros